-Container handling equipment is a major contributor to fires in container yards, with a significant percentage resulting from improper equipment maintenance.
-In a claims analysis by TT Club, a leading insurance provider to the international transport and logistics industry, it was found that 67% of costs related to fire were attributed to yard equipment.
+Container handling equipment is a major contributor to fire at container yards, as revealed in a claims analysis by TT Club, a leading insurance provider to the international transport and logistics industry.

-- Maintenance issues cause about 25% of equipment damage costs
+- Inadequate maintenance causes about 25% of all equipment damage costs

 - 80% of those fires occur in mobile yard equipment.